sigma0-dev/zkbitcoin/whitepaper/index.md

 }
 ```

-### MPC orchestrator
+### multi-party protocol

-Characters:

-* Alice, she locks fund in a "smart contract"
+This section specifies the multi-party architecture of zkBitcoin.
+We first introduce a number of useful characters:

+* Alice is the user that wants to lock her funds in a zkapp
-* Bob, he unlocks fund from the smart contract
+* Bob is the user that wants to unlock funds from Alice's smart contract
-* MPC members, a committee of N members, of which T < N needs to be online to unlock the funds by signing a transaction collaboratively (using [FROST](https://eprint.iacr.org/2020/852))
+* MPC members form a committee of $N$ members, of which the threshold $T < N$ needs to be online to unlock the funds by signing a transaction collaboratively
-* Orchestrator, an endpoint that Bob can query to unlock the funds, the orchestrator literally "orchestrates" the signature by talking to the MPC members (MPC members don't talk to one another).
+* The orchestrator is an endpoint that Bob can query to unlock the funds, and who literally "orchestrates" the signature process by talking to the MPC members (MPC members don't talk to one another, and Bob does not need to talk to them either).

-Flow:

-The current proposed flow is the following:
+Now that the characters have been introduced, here is the flow, which starts with Bob as Alice does not need to use the zkBitcoin service in order to deploy a zkapp.

-- Bob sends a request to an orchestrator:
+Bob starts by sending a request to the orchestrator:

 ```rust
 pub struct BobRequest {